jordanmateen/PG-Promise-Fundamentals/README.md

 # PG-Promise-Fundamentals

-Using PG promise and a sequelize database to build a small API.
+Using PG promise and a SQL database to build a small API.
 This Repo demonstrates abstracting data and code design